DanielleBottiger/video-game-website/readme.md

 - *Game Info*: From a game link, look at the information of just 1 game in more detail.
 - *Comparisons*: Search two games and get their metacritic scores, sales, and more side by side to compare.

-## Notes
+## Setup

 Dani's computer is a bit funky, because of that, your config.py will need to be a bit funky as well.
 You'll need the addition of a specified port.
 Our `psycopg2.connect` in `api.py` will be looking for that port, so you'll need it.

 Please create a `config.py` in the directory and format it like this:

 ```
-	database = 'name_of_directory'
+database = 'video_games'
 user = 'your_username'
 password = 'your_password'
 port = 5432
 ```

 5432 is the default PSQL port, so it's likely this is what you'll have to use.
+For easiness, here is the SQL command to load the database: `psql -U my_user_name video_games < data.sql`.

+The website can be started by running: `python3 app.py localhost 5000`.